elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

   posted about court case
   https://therecord.media/class-action-lawsuit-cars-text-messages-privacy

-- learning in public at odds with privacy? cancel culture, acknoledgement that I'm probably wrong, but open to hearing about it. scientific process is adapting understanding based on new information.
+- learning in public at odds with privacy? cancel culture, acknowledgment that I'm probably wrong, but open to hearing about it. scientific process is adapting understanding based on new information.